Broadening Target Distributions for Accelerated Diffusion Models via a Novel Analysis Approach

+We first verify \cref{ass:regular-drv} for Gaussian mixture $Q_0$ for any $\alpha_t$ that satisfies \cref{def:accl-noise-smooth}.
+The intuition is that its Gaussian-like tail (for all $t \geq 0$) is sufficient to control all higher-order derivatives of $\log q_t$.

-Next, we verify \cref{ass:regular-drv} for Gaussian mixture $Q_0$.
-The following lemma provides an upper bound on any order of partial derivative of a Gaussian mixture density, as long as each mixture component is well controlled.
-With this we further verify \cref{ass:regular-drv} for Gaussian mixture in \cref{cor:all-deriv-bounded-gauss-mix}.
+In the following, \cref{lem:all-deriv-bounded-general} provides an upper bound on any order of partial derivative of a Gaussian mixture density for any fixed $x_t$, as long as each mixture component is well controlled.
+This directly implies that the partial derivatives are also well controlled in expectation, and thus we verify \cref{ass:regular-drv} for Gaussian mixture in \cref{cor:all-deriv-bounded-gauss-mix}.

 \begin{lemma} Let $g(x|z)$ be the conditional Gaussian p.d.f. of $\calN(\mu_z,\Sigma_z)$.
 Define $q(x) := \int g(x|z) \d \Pi(z)$, where $\Pi(z)$ is a mixing distribution (and denote $\calZ$ its support).
 Suppose $b := \sup_{z \in \calZ} \norm{\mu_z} < \infty$, and suppose the following conditions on $\Sigma_z$ hold for all $z \in \calZ$: \begin{enumerate} \item There exist $u,U \in \mbR$ such that $u \leq \det(\Sigma_z) \leq U$; \item There exists $V \in \mbR$ such that $\norm{\Sigma_z^{-1}} \leq V$; \item There exists $w \in \mbR$ such that $\sup_{z \in \calZ, i,j \in [d]^2} \abs{[\Sigma_z^{-\frac{1}{2}}]^{ij} } \leq w$. \end{enumerate} Then,